-On the first Saturday of May I went on a walking tour of Parliament Hill with Jaime Koebel and a whole bunch of other people.
+A while ago I joined a walking tour of Parliament Hill with Jaime Koebel.
 Jaime runs Indigenous Walks which she describes as, ‘A guided walk & talk through downtown Ottawa that presents participants with social, political, cultural & artistic spaces from an Indigenous perspective‘.
-This particular outing was included in the 2015 Jane’s Walk tours around the region.
-While gazing across the Ottawa (or Kitchissippi) River towards the Museum of History, Jaime mentioned three outdoor totem poles within the area that were carved by indigenous sculptures, along with a number of others on display within the museum.
-Here’s a 33km loop that visits all four sites along sections of five NCC multi-use paths for almost it’s entirety.
-I recommend this as an evening sunset ride, the reason for which will become obvious at the end of the post.
+As we looked out across the Ottawa (or Kitchissippi) River towards the Museum of History, Jaime mentioned the totem poles displayed within the museum, as well as a number of others carved by indigenous sculptors located outdoors within the area.
+Here’s a 33km loop that visits those sites.
+This bike tour is almost entirely along NCC multi-use paths.

 Our ride begins near the eastern tip of Victoria Island where stands this totem pole sculpted by Walter Harris of the Gitxsan First Nation in northern British Columbia.

-I rode west, accessing the Ottawa River Pathway behind the War Museum, which I followed all the way to where it splits south along Pinecrest Creek Pathway.
+I rode west and accessed the Ottawa River Pathway behind the War Museum, and followed it along the river to where it connects to the Pinecrest Creek Pathway.

 I rode the length of the Pinecrest Creek Pathway to Woodroffe Avenue.